 Negotiation Interests and Positions

-When two people take opposing sides on any particular issue in a dispute, they both often refuse to budge from their divergent viewpoints.
+When two people take opposing sides on any particular issue in a dispute, they both often refuse to budge from their differing viewpoints.
 The end result is a stalemate.
-If a solution is found then both will win, which we call a win-win negotiation outcome.
-The basic reason why many people fail to find a negotiated agreement is that each has taken what is known as a 'negotiation position'.
+If both sides find a solution, then both will win.
+We call this resolution a win-win negotiation outcome.
+The Negotiation Position The simple reason why many people fail to find a negotiated agreement is that each has taken what is known as a "negotiation position."
 One wants something that the other doesn't.
-That's usually the basic reason.
-It's like kids

 Sales Negotiation Training